 Administrative Associate, Bioengineering

-BioI graduated from San Jose State University with a B.S. in Health Science with a focus in Health Service Administration.
-I've interned at the Stanford Prevention Research Center as a clinical researcher working with the Healthy Aging Studies (HAS) programs under Dr. Abby King.
-At Good Will of Silicon Valley, I had the opportunity to go back to my high school to teach children with special needs as a part-time teacher.
-Most recently, I've been working as a program associate with Stanford Medicine X under Dr. Larry Chu.
-Currently, I am supporting the Mobilize Center, OpenSim, and the NMBL lab under Dr. Scott Delp and the Altman lab which includes: Stanford-UCSF CERSI and the AI100 Project under Dr. Russ Altman.
+BioJacqueline graduated from San Jose State University with a B.S. in Health Science with a focus in Health Service Administration.
+She has interned at the Stanford Prevention Research Center as a clinical researcher working with the Healthy Aging Studies (HAS) programs under Dr. Abby King.
+At Good Will of Silicon Valley, Jacqueline had the opportunity to go back to her high school to teach children with special needs as a part-time teacher.
+Most recently, she has worked as a program associate with Stanford Medicine X under Dr. Larry Chu.
+Currently, Jacqueline is supporting the Mobilize Center, the Catalyst - Motivating Mobility& Health project, OpenSim, and the NMBL lab under Dr. Scott Delp and the Altman lab which includes: Stanford-UCSF CERSI and the AI100 Project under Dr. Russ Altman.

-Organizations that I am passionate about are Muscular Dystrophy Association (MDA), Autism Speaks community, and COUGH@SJSU.
-Each summer I dedicate a week to MDA Summer Camp to kids with muscular dystrophy and related muscle-debilitating diseases to have the "the best week of the year".
+Organizations that she is passionate about are Muscular Dystrophy Association (MDA), Autism Speaks community, and COUGH@SJSU.
+Each summer Jacqueline dedicate a week to MDA Summer Camp to kids with muscular dystrophy and related muscle-debilitating diseases to have the "the best week of the year".
 If you are a doctor, nurse, or a person who loves children, please check out https://www.mda.org/services-summer-camp.

 Ph.D.
 Student in Bioengineering, admitted Autumn 2018